emarsden/dash-mpd-cli/README.md

           When muxing into CONTAINER, try muxing applications in order ORDERING.
 You can use this option multiple times.

       --key <KID:KEY>
           Use KID:KEY to decrypt encrypted media streams.
 KID should be either a track id in decimal (e.g. 1), or a 128-bit keyid (32 hexadecimal characters).
 KEY should be 32 hexadecimal characters.
 Example: --key eb676abbcb345e96bbcf616630f1a3da:100b6c20940f779a4589152b57d2dacb.
 You can use this option multiple times.

+      --decryption-application <APP>
+          Application to use to decrypt encrypted media streams (either mp4decrypt or shaka).

+          [possible values: mp4decrypt, shaka]

       --save-fragments <FRAGMENTS-DIR>
           Save media fragments to this directory (will be created if it does not exist).